yuricsource/Dog-Laser/README.md

 ![](Documentation/Demo%202.gif)
 ![](Documentation/Demo%201.gif)

 This project was 3D/hardware/firmware designed 100% by me.
-It uses embeded C and C++ with FreeRTOS on ESP32 microcontroller.
+The firmware implementation is done with embeded C++ and FreeRTOS on the ESP32 microcontroller.

 ![](Documentation/Laser%20box.png)